 Time commitment is the second factor.
 Six days is substantial when you're traveling solo and paying for the entire trip yourself.
 If the experience doesn't match your interests, that's a week of your Peru itinerary locked into something you're not enjoying.

-Experienced Amazon travelers note that Manu Reserve tours are heavily focused on birding and wildlife observation, often starting with pre-dawn wake-ups for optimal animal activity.
+Experienced Amazon travelers note that tours are heavily focused on birding and wildlife observation, often starting with pre-dawn wake-ups for optimal animal activity.
 For serious nature enthusiasts and birders, this is paradise.
 For casual nature lovers who enjoy rainforest but don't need to spot every species, the intensity can feel exhausting.